Particles

 Domain edges

-By default, the ParticleContainer remapping function will discard particles that fall outside of the domain.
-The user can also check if this happen by checking if the particle position is outside the computational domain:
+The user can also check if this happens by checking if the particle position is outside the computational domain:

-const RealVect pos = p.position();
+const RealVect pos = leaf.position(i);

 const RealVect probLo = m_amr->getProbLo();